I'd been too late.

 My door handle twisted.
-Kankurou really needed to learn to knock.
+Kankuro really needed to learn to knock.

 "Meet me at the club tonight."
-Kiba quickly let go of my arm, just as Kankurou entered.
+Kiba quickly let go of my arm, just as my brother entered.

-My older brother looked at us through red eyes.
-"What's going on here?" he asked.
+He gazed at us through red eyes.
+"What's going on here?"

-Kiba patted Kankurou's back and laughed.
+Kiba patted Kankuro's back and laughed.
 "You'd zonked out, mate.
 I was just telling ya brother that he should get off this stuff.
 You know, and stop nicking his brother's stash."

-Kankurou nodded.
+Kankuro nodded.
 He probably still had no idea what was going on.
 He was groggy enough after sleep without coming down from the amount of weed he'd smoked today.
 "I'm gonna put the kettle on," he said, turning to head toward the kitchen.
-"You want one, mate?"
+"You want one?"

 Kiba laughed again.
 "Nah, man.
 I've got to get off.
-I'm dropping tonight."
-He quickly stepped closer to me once Kankurou was out of sight.
+I'm dropping gear tonight."
+He quickly stepped closer to me once Kankuro was out of sight.
 "Tonight at ten.
 Meet me in the toilets."

 And with that he was gone.
 No more answers, no more clues.
 He'd left me dumbfounded, and I'd have to wait until tonight to get to the bottom of things.